by Tom Bosschaert

 5. Actionable and agile: SiD isn't just theory.
 It was born from practice and is aimed at practical implementation with agile processes and smart development methods.
 In the SiD documentation you can find dozens of case studies, examples, and actionable strategies to integrate sustainability in various fields - from urban planning to product design.

 In conclusion, "Symbiosis in Development" presents a systematic and integrative approach to sustainable development.
 The SiD framework offers a new lens through which to view sustainability, focusing on the interconnections between social, environmental, and economic systems, and providing practical tools and techniques for creating sustainable solutions.
-There are hooks and processes to integrate any of the existing ESG frameworks an reporting standards, such as GRI, ISSB or using the UN SDGs, while providing an overarching umbrella for the development of a complete strategy.
+There are hooks and processes to integrate any of the existing ESG frameworks an reporting standards, such as GRI, ISSB, UNRISD's SDPIs or using the UN SDGs, while providing an overarching umbrella for the development of a complete strategy.

 sid_book_mockup_v01_big.jpg

-Why are frameworks like SiD important?
+Why is a framework like SiD important?

 Why is systems thinking important for sustainable development?